 1. Heat the Tawa or non-stick skillet over medium- high heat.
 Once heated, place the flatbread for 10 seconds and flip using spatula or tongs and sprinkle the garlic powder if you desire.
 Cover immediately with a lid with a small vent.

 2. After 30-40 seconds you will see the bread fluffing up with bubbles now is the time flip it 1 more time.

 3. Now that it's cooked completely just to get the burnt smell, remove the tawa/pan off heat and quickly place the naan for 5 seconds on the flame directly. flip to do the same on both sides.

 4. Transfer to the serving place and brush with melted butter and sprinkle with cilantro leaves and serve hot.

-2. I use rice cooker lid to cover as it works well being glass its easy to see the bread raising and the small hole acts as a vent for the moisture to evaporate.
+2. I use rice cooker lid to cover as it works well being glass it's easy to see the bread raise and the small hole acts as a vent for the moisture to evaporate.
 If using without a hole, allow a slight opening for the same purpose.

 3. Serve hot, else stack them in a casserole lined with a paper towel to absorb moisture and cover with lid as and when you finish cooking, by doing so it still stays warm and soft.